-The property is in the rural area and contains nearly 19 acres of contiguous open space, which is more than the category's required ten acre minimum.
+Although credit for this category was not requested, the property is located in the rural area and enrolling more than ten acres of native forest.
 Credit for this category is recommended.

-Significant wildlife or salmonid habitat
+• Significant wildlife and salmonid habitat

-The property contains habitat for numerous wildlife species, including foraging and nesting habitat for the pileated woodpecker, which is listed as a candidate species of concern by the Washington Department of Fish and Wildlife.
-Upon conducting a site visit, program staff observed evidence of pileated woodpecker activity and determined areas of the forest on the property is of sufficient age and diversity to support the species regular use of the property.
-Award of this category is consistent with habitat as defined by KCC 20.36.100, section B.15.a(1).
+Although credit for this category was not requested, the property contains habitat for numerous wildlife species, including foraging and nesting habitat for the pileated woodpecker, which is listed as a state candidate species of concern by the Washington Department of Fish and Wildlife.
+During a site visit to the property PBRS staff saw evidence of pileated woodpecker activity on the property.
+Award of this category is consistent with habitat as defined by KCC 20.36.100, section B.15.a (1).
 Credit for this category is recommended.